-On-time completion of all questions or individual work required during asynchronous coursework is expected of students.
+5% On-time completion of all questions or individual work required during asynchronous coursework (if any) is expected of students.
 In addition, some ungraded Canvas surveys will be assigned.
 This work will not be graded, and students will receive full credit for on-time completion.
-(5%)

-Students are expected to attend all classes and come prepared by completing all preassigned readings and preassigned work in the asynchronous materials.
+10% Students are expected to attend all classes and come prepared by completing all preassigned readings and preassigned work (if any).
 Highly rated class participation involves being prepared, providing thoughtful comments and questions, engaging actively during in-class problem-solving segments, and contributing insights (rather than just reciting facts) to cases and other discussions.
-(10%) Class Participation is 20 points.